dizys/notes/pl/03-subprograms.md

 - **activation record**: hold actuals, linkage information, saved registers, local entities.
 - **caller**: place actuals on stack, return address, linkage information, then transfer control to callee.
-- **prologue**: save registers, allocate space for locals.
+- **prologue**: (before) save registers, allocate space for locals.
-- **epilogue**: place return value in register or stack position, update actuals, restore registers, then transfer control to caller.
+- **epilogue**: (after) place return value in register or stack position, update actuals, restore registers, then transfer control to caller.
 - **binding of locations**: actuals and locals are at fixed offsets from frame pointers.
 - **complications**: variable # of actuals, dynamic objects.